oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

      client.

 "iss":
-:    OPTIONAL.
+:    REQUIRED.
 The identifier of the authorization server which the
      client can use to prevent mix-up attacks, if the client interacts with more than one authorization server.
-See {{mix-up}} and {{RFC9207}} for additional details on when this parameter is necessary, and how the client can use it to prevent mix-up attacks.
+See {{mix-up}} and {{RFC9207}} for additional details how the client can use it to prevent mix-up attacks.

 For example, the authorization server redirects the user agent by